Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-user-guide.md

 ### Setting configuration variables using command line arguments

 Configuration in ScadaEx is based on variables defined as name-value-pairs.
-They can be set as Windows environment variables or Powel configuration variables, see ScadaEx Installation and Configuration guide.
+They can be set as Windows environment variables or Volue configuration variables, see ScadaEx Installation and Configuration guide.
 But as a third alternative the configuration variables can also be set as regular command line arguments (also via command file).
 The advantage of this is that it is easy to set individual configuration for a single instance of ScadaEx.exe, without having to start ScadaEx from a batch script that sets the environment variables using set-commands before starting ScadaEx.exe.

 The support for configuration variables as command line arguments can be described by the following points: